vidalt/HGS-CVRP/README.md

 This version of the code has been designed and calibrated for medium-scale instances with up to 1,000 customers.
 It is **not** designed in its current form to run very-large scale instances (e.g., with over 5,000 customers), as this requires additional solution strategies (e.g., decompositions and additional neighborhood limitations).
-If you need to solve problems outside of this algorithm's scope, do not hesitate to contact me at <vidalt@inf.puc-rio.br>.
+If you need to solve problems outside of this algorithm's scope, do not hesitate to contact me at <thibaut.vidal@cirrelt.ca>.

 ## Running the algorithm